Blog

 The intersection of ADHD and menopause can pose challenges, but it’s also an opportunity to learn more about yourself and to find new ways to manage and embrace life’s changes.
 By understanding how these two conditions interact, you can take proactive steps to improve your overall well-being.
 Don’t be afraid to seek help, share your story, and connect with others on the same journey.

 Living with ADHD (attention deficit hyperactivity disorder) can present a unique set of challenges in the workplace.
 If you are diagnosed with ADHD or identify as having undiagnosed ADHD, you may experience difficulties with executive functioning, emotional regulation and impulse control.
 These ADHD traits can impact workplace productivity and overall job satisfaction.
-However, with the correct support, you can learn techniques and strategies to help you thrive in the workplace.
+However, as an ADHD Coach, I can provide the correct support to help you learn techniques and strategies tailored to your unique needs, enabling you to thrive in the workplace.

 What is Access to Work?